SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### class

-Generally speaking, the OSM value for "barrier".
+Generally speaking, the OSM value for `barrier`.

 ### name